Shades of autumn in the gardens at Calke Abbey

 An apple a day

-The Orchard is an autumn highlight, producing an abundant and healthy harvest.
-Now is the perfect time to take a stroll through the trees to see local and historic varieties of apples in full fruit.
+The Orchard is an autumn highlight and now is the perfect time to take a stroll through the trees to see local and historic varieties of apples in full fruit.

 Among the last bursts of summer colour, you’ll start to see the rich shades of autumn taking over the garden this season.